Number : Season 23, episode 4 of 4.

 Had Robert Holmes script drafts been seen through to conclusion, then Trial Of A Timelord would have ended in a much darker and unresolved conclusion of; the Doctor and Valeyard locked in eternal combat.

-In doing so – though, would have probably been the end of the show as the Beeb chiefs would likely have axed it then but at least it would have ended memorably.
+In doing so – though, it would have probably been the end of the show, as the Beeb chiefs would likely have axed it but at least, it would have ended memorably.